Crystal twinning: Twin laws

-Rotational twin laws are almost always 2-fold rotations, though any other permitted rotation symmetry (3-fold, 4-fold, or 6-fold) is possible.
+Rotational twin laws are almost always 2-fold rotations, though any other permitted rotation symmetry (3-fold, 4-fold, 5-fold or 6-fold) is possible.
 The twin axis will be perpendicular to a lattice plane.
 It is possible for a rotational twin law to share the same axis as a rotational symmetry of the individual crystal if the twin law is a 2-fold rotation and the symmetry operation is a 3-fold rotation.
 This is the case for spinel law twinning on <111>: The spinel structure has a 3-fold rotational symmetry on <111> and spinel is commonly twinned by 2-fold rotation on <111>.

 The boundary between crystal segments is called a composition surface or, if it is planar, a composition plane.
 The composition plane is often, though not always, parallel to the twin law plane of a reflection law.
 If this is the case, the twin plane is always parallel to a possible crystal face.

 Common twin laws

 In the isometric system, the most common types of twins are the Spinel Law (twin plane, parallel to an octahedron) <111>, where the twin axis is perpendicular to an octahedral face, and the Iron Cross <001>, which is the interpenetration of two pyritohedrons, a subtype of dodecahedron.

 In the hexagonal system, calcite shows the contact twin laws {0001} and {0112}.
 Quartz shows the Brazil Law {1120}, and Dauphiné Law <0001>, which are penetration twins caused by transformation, and Japan Law {1122}, which is often caused by accidents during growth.

 In the tetragonal system, cyclical contact twins are the most commonly observed type of twin, such as in rutile titanium dioxide and cassiterite tin oxide.

 In the orthorhombic system, crystals usually twin on planes parallel to the prism face, where the most common is a {110} twin, which produces cyclical twins, such as in aragonite, chrysoberyl, and cerussite.

-In the monoclinic system, twins occur most often on the planes {100} and {001} by the Manebach Law {001}, Carlsbad Law [001], Braveno Law {021} in orthoclase, and the Swallow Tail Twins (Manebach law) {001} in gypsum.
+In the monoclinic system, twins occur most often on the planes {100} and {001} by the Manebach Law {001}, Carlsbad Law [001], Baveno Law {021} in orthoclase, and the Swallow Tail Twins (Manebach law) {001} in gypsum.

 In the triclinic system, the most commonly twinned crystals are the feldspar minerals plagioclase and microcline.
 These minerals show the Albite and Pericline Laws.

 The most common twin operations by crystal system are tabulated below.
 This list is not exhaustive, particularly for the crystal systems of lowest symmetry, such as the triclinic system.